atheodosiou/ng-bootstrap-table/README.md

 ![table-ligth](https://user-images.githubusercontent.com/20326000/73258331-264efa80-41ce-11ea-9d31-03559632616c.png)

-## A lightwaigt data table Angular 2+ componet for Bootstrap
+## A lightweight data table Angular 2+ component for Bootstrap
 ### Prerequisites:
 Make sure that you have already installed bootstrap!
 If you do not, you can add it by CDN.
 Just add a link tag into your index.html like the link below:
 ```html